nodejs/TSC/Security-Team.md

      should not need disclosure, because the original issue will be disclosed after it is resolved.
    * `SPAM`: Self-explanatory (and rare).
-5. Disclosure: This not a HackerOne report state, but it is the final state from our perspective.
+5. Disclosure: This is not a HackerOne report state, but it is the final state from our perspective.
 Disclosure should be considered once an issue is closed.
 See the
    [disclosure docs](https://docs.hackerone.com/programs/disclosure.html).